The theory of manipulations of pure state asymmetry: basic tools and equivalence classes of states under symmetric operations: Acknowledgement

 \section{Acknowledgement}

-We thank Gilad Gour for helpful discussions.
-We also thank Sarah Croke for a helpful discussion about Gram matrices and Giulio Chiribella for a discussion about Noether's theorem.
+We thank Sarah Croke for a discussion about Gram matrices, Giulio Chiribella for a discussion about Noether's theorem and Gilad Gour for general discussions.
 Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.
-I. M. is supported by Mike and Ophelia Lazaridis fellowship.
+I. M. is supported by a Mike and Ophelia Lazaridis fellowship.